-Residents of the Albemarle Council of Governments region are encouraged to attend an upcoming public workshop to provide input on strategies and projects that aim to build future community resilience.
+Residents of the Mid-East Commission region are encouraged to attend upcoming public workshops to provide input on strategies and projects that aim to build future community resilience.

 Five to 10 prioritized strategies or projects will be included in the final portfolio, which will identify specific ways to help communities prepare for and recover from natural disasters and climate hazards.

 An initiative of the Regional Resilience Portfolio Program, the portfolio currently in development is one of two final products being created in partnership with each of the nine regional councils of governments.

 The Regional Resilience Portfolio Program serves the following council of governments regions: Kerr-Tar, Upper Coastal Plain, Albemarle, Mid-Carolina, Mid-East, Lumber River, Cape Fear, Eastern Carolina and Triangle J (except for Wake, Durham and Orange counties).
 A list of counties for each region can be found on the RISE website, along with a program kickoff announcement.

 Mid-East Regional Resilience Portfolio Project In-Person Public Workshops

 Tuesday, Oct.
 11: 6:30-8 p.m.

 Wednesday, Oct.
 12: 9-10:30 a.m.

 Location: Eugene James Auditorium at Pitt County Government Building (second floor), 1717 W. 5th Street, Greenville, NC 27834